-The other thing that helps is to adapt your lifestyle – Do your active things early or late in the day: avoid exertion and strenuous activities during the afternoon hours when the temperatures are at their highest.
+Think about adapting your lifestyle – Do your active things early or late in the day: avoid exertion and strenuous activities during the afternoon hours when the temperatures are at their highest.

 Fans help, but shade and control of the sun help more: Many houses look unoccupied with shutters closed: In fact this is the way to keep the heat out: Wood is a very poor conductor of heat, and although it may be dark inside with the shutters closed, it remains very much cooler.
 You can leave the glazed windows inside the shutters open, and any air that is moving will help with ventilation.
 All houses have fans that can be used to help as well.

-Occasionally, especially when new stocks of food are put into the fridge in this weather, a fridge will find it too much and cut out: Directing the fan behind the fridge to get the excess heat from the fridge cooling system will soon see it cut in and return to normal.
+Occasionally, especially when new stocks of food are put into the fridge in this weather, a fridge will find it too much and cut out: Directing the fan behind the fridge to get the excess heat from the fridge cooling system should soon see it cut in and return to normal.

 Remember also that your pool level may drop in hot weather: If you are doing the basic pool maintenance you should ensure that the level stays at around midway up the skimmers.

 This ensures that circulation is maintained and that the worst of the floating debris is automatically removed from the pool.
 However, hose pipe bans are regularly imposed during the height of the summer: Please respect the situation.